-If feeding your child stewed prunes isn’t enough, it might be time to get serious with toddler constipation.
+If feeding your child stewed prunes and other high-fiber foods isn’t enough, it might be time to get serious with toddler constipation.
 One of my sons was consistently constipated after he began eating solids.
 He wasn’t stopped up for days on end — though that happens, ouch! — but he had many instances of Hurty Poop where constant straining caused little tears and blood in his stool.

 I’m sharing this in case our experience can help you.